 loading...

-Connecting Nova Scotia with one continuous, comfortable, convenient bicycle route network
+Connecting Nova Scotia with one continuous, comfortable, convenient cycling route network

 Introducing The Blue Route

-The Blue Route is a province-wide project to create a continuous network of bicycling infrastructure.
-By developing safe, well-connected bicycle routes, the Blue Route will make it easier for Nova Scotians to get around the province by bike.
+The Blue Route is a province-wide project to create a continuous network of cycling infrastructure.
+By developing safe, well-connected cycling routes, the Blue Route will make it easier for Nova Scotians to get around the province by bike.

 Finding your way